South Carolina 78, Akron 45

 Quincy Diggs scored 13 points off the bench to lead Akron (6-5), which committed 21 turnovers and shot 32.5 percent from the field.
 Diggs finished 4-for-8 shooting; the rest of the Zips combined to shoot 9-of-32.

-The Gamecocks trailed 18-17 with nine minutes left in the first half, but scored 13 of the next 18 points to take the lead.
+The Gamecocks trailed 18-15 with 9 1/2 minutes left in the first half, but scored 15 of the next 20 points to take the lead.
 Williams hit two 3-pointers during the run, and Demetrius Henry’s layup with 34 seconds to play made it 30-23 South Carolina.

-Note: (Updated: CHANGES score reference and South Carolina streak to 15 of the next 20 points in Para 5 CHANGES Florida’s ranking to 14 in Game Notebook)